AlTrAugsburg/AlTr-Network/README.txt

 Features:
   -Writing
   -Login
-  -Sign Up(with activation link send to given E-Mailaddress)(NEW) -Scrolls to opened message or writebox(easier to use on smartphone) -Delete messages
+  -Sign Up(with activation link send to given E-Mailaddress) -Scrolls to opened message or writebox(easier to use on smartphone) -Delete messages
+  -Forgot password(Link will be send by E-Mail)(NEW)

 Upcoming features:
-  -Forgot password
   -Account panel
   -Delete account
   -Installation assistant